+The question, “What does the Old Testament say about hell?” is important.
 The scriptural support for literal everlasting destruction is so immense that I actually had to limit what I included in the main body of Hell Know.
 I felt I provided more than enough evidence and that, to include more, would be at the risk of boring readers.

 This appendix contains additional Old Testament support for the reader who desires such.